redhat-et/jumpstarter/website/content/en/docs/Reference/command-line.md

   -o, --offset-gb uint   Offset in GB to write the image to in the disk
 {{< / highlight >}}

+You can limit or filter the devices found by jumpstarter for image writing by using the storage_filter config.
+This configuration is stored into the test harness board and will be used by jumpstarter to filter the devices found.

+i.e. for using only `/dev/disk/by-id/usb-SanDisk_Extreme_Pro_52A456790D93-0:0`

+you could set:
+`jumpstarter set-config device-id storage_filter Extreme_Pro_52A456790D93-0:0`

+This is also useful if your USB disk exposes multiple sub-devices.

 ### attach-storage device-id
 This command attaches the storage device to the DUT.
 This is normally required to boot the DUT.